-The application process for a change of status involves filling out Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
+The application process for a change of immigration status involves filling out Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
 You must file this application before the end of your grace period.

 When approved, you will receive a new Form I-94 showing the date by which you must leave the United States.
 Because you are changing status, not receiving an actual visa, this will be good for the length of your stay only.
-If you leave and need to return, even before the expiration of your permitted stay, you will need to visit a U.S. consulate and reapply for an entry visa.
+If you leave the United States and need to return, even before the expiration of your permitted stay, you will need to visit a U.S. consulate abroad and reapply for an entry visa.